Diamond Metals is your Preferred Tool Steel Provider!

 - D2: Superior abrasion resistance and air-hardening characteristics.
 The tool and die standard against which other tool steels are measured for abrasion resistance, dimensional stability in hardening and air-hardening characteristics.

-- D3: An oil hardening, type tool steel with very high wear resistance.
+- D3(rounds only): An oil hardening, type tool steel with very high wear resistance.
 It hardens with a minute change in size.
 Supreme compressive strength and deep hardening.

-- D7: Unexcelled abrasion resisting qualities.
+- D7(rounds only): Unexcelled abrasion resisting qualities.
 Used especially for applications involving extreme abrasive wear.
 Similar qualities as powder metal 10V wear properties but at less than half the cost.

 - H13: Excellent combination of high toughness and fatigue resistance.
 Hot-work steel is widely used in hot and cold work tooling applications.

-- L6: Versatile, oil-hardening tool steel with very good toughness.
+- L6 (rounds only): Versatile, oil-hardening tool steel with very good toughness.
 Greater impact strength than other oil-hardening grades.

 - M2: High-speed tool steel, which has high carbon content and good wear-resistance.